 The Sheraton Panama City Beach Golf & Spa Resort is close to all of the fun that you want to experience and yet far away from all the chaos.
 The scenic views of St. Andrew’s Bay may be all you need to forget about everything else that is going on around you.

-The Sheraton Panama City Beach Golf & Spa Resort has undergone an extensive renovation following Hurricane Michael in 2018.
+The Sheraton Panama City Beach Golf & Spa Resort had an extensive renovation following Hurricane Michael in 2018.
 The resort is back to its grandeur and is the only AAA Four Diamond-rated hotel in Panama City Beach.